 Finally, CrimRxiv is the only repository to offer authors an Individual Open Access License.
 This solves a problem: Some publishers limit when and where you can make a postprint open access.
 By signing the license, you preempt this restraint and thereby make it legal to immediately share your postprints on CrimRxiv.

 CrimRxiv is supported by Criminology Open (Ltd).
 Its director, Scott Jacques, established CrimRxiv’s Board of Directors in June 2019.
 This group’s expertise is in open science and cyber infrastructure.
-In July 2020, CrimRxiv was released in “beta mode,” during which “Beta Testers” submitted their work and provided feedback to use in further improving the site.6 In April 2021, CrimRxiv’s “brain trust” will be further expanded by establishing a Board of Ambassadors (i.e., “CrimRxivists”).
-Shortly thereafter, CrimRxiv will be widely promoted to criminologists around the globe.
-Indeed, everyone who uses CrimRxiv is who we are.
+In July 2020, CrimRxiv was released in “beta mode,” during which “Beta Testers” submitted their work and provided feedback to use in further improving the site.6 In April 2021, we established a Board of Ambassadors.
+Indeed, everyone who uses CrimRxiv is “who we are.”
 We always want to improve the website, so we welcome emails or tweets with feedback and suggestions.